 New Files Created: 1 (ops_handbook.md — 15 sections)

-WP Operations: 1 category created, 1 article revised (slug + image)
+WP Operations: 1 category created, 1 article modified (slug + image)

 Problems Solved: 4 (category not created, incorrect slug, image mismatch, detect function bug)